rimblas/wmgt/ords/README.md

 $ curl -i -d "grant_type=client_credentials" --user "CLIENT_ID:CLIENT_SECRET" http://your-server/ords/wmgt/api/oauth/token
 ```

 In the reponse, the token will be in the `access_token` attribute.
-Notice the expiration of the token.
+Notice the expiration of the token in `expires_in`.

 ```